hiimcharlie/comp120-tinkering-audio/README.md

     Note on contract 4 by Adrian:
     Buttons work on pop-up window, but there is a problem with the pop-up window's sorting order that does that issue.
+    Ignore the script 'Audio Tinker' it is just the reference from the first lesson.

 ## License picked by Adrian Tofan
 The reason for choosing the *MIT* license is mainly because of its permissive conditions, the license only requiring preservation